Avoiding Unnecessary Surgeries

 3. TAKE GOOD CARE OF YOUR TEETH

-We all start off with "baby teeth", which eventually fall out and are then replaced with "permanent teeth", and the reason they are called "permanent teeth" is because they will last a lifetime if we take good care of them.
+We all start off with "baby teeth" which eventually fall out and are then replaced with "permanent teeth", and the reason they are called "permanent teeth" is because they will last a lifetime if we take good care of them.

-Eating a healthy diet is of course an important part of good teeth health, but even if you are eating the best diet in the world, you can still run into serious dental problems...
+Eating a healthy diet is of course an important part of good teeth health, but even if you are eating the best diet in the world, you can still run into serious dental problems if you aren't careful...

-In the same way that pouring bacon grease down a sink can clog up the piping, consuming a lot of greasy foods can clog up our internal piping, and can ultimately lead to our #1 cause of death ("heart disease") as well as a lot of seemingly unrelated problems that are actually the early stages of "heart disease".
+In the same way that pouring grease down a sink can clog up the piping, consuming a lot of greasy foods can clog up our internal piping, and can ultimately lead to our #1 cause of death ("heart disease") as well as a lot of other seemingly unrelated problems that are actually the early stages of "heart disease".

-But even if you break a bone and a surgeon puts the broken bone back together for you, that surgeon isn't actually "healing" you, but rather, they are putting the pieces of the broken bone back into the proper position so that the bone can heal on its own over the next several weeks while you rest it.
-And the role of any good health practitioner should be to put their patients in a position where healing can take place on its own.
+There are definitely times when surgery can be helpful and even lifesaving (like if you are in a serious car accident) but even if you break a bone and a surgeon puts the broken bone back together for you, that surgeon isn't actually "healing" you, but rather, they are putting the pieces of the broken bone back into the proper position so that the bone can heal on its own over the next several weeks while you rest it, and the role of any good health practitioner should be to put their patients in a position where healing can take place on its own.

 And even if a surgeon can successfully remove something harmful from your body (like a tumor) it will almost certainly return in the future if you don't address what caused it to show up the first time.